Issdev36/SmartTestHub/README.md

 - **EVM**: `.sol` (Solidity smart contracts)
 - **Non-EVM**: `.rs` (Rust smart contracts for Solana)

-The system automatically detects the contract type and applies the appropriate testing framework.
+The system automatically detects the contract type and applies the appropriate testing framework